 It is often implied that she had a sexual relationship with the official Senenmut because;

-- Senenmut had two tombs constructed near Hatshepsut’s tomb (although this was not uncommon for close advisors)
+- Senenmut had two tombs constructed near Hatshepsut’s tomb (although this was not uncommon for close advisors).

-To achieve her ambitious building plans she employed two great architects; Ineni (who had been employed by both her husband and father) and Senenmut (Senemut).
+To achieve her ambitious building plans she employed two great architects; Ineni (who had been employed by both her husband and father) and Senenmut.
 She placed two huge obelisk at the entrance of the Temple of Amun at Karnak and built the Red Chapel (or Chapelle Rouge) within the temple precinct.
 To celebrate her sixteenth year as pharaoh she ordered the construction of two more huge obelisks.
 One of them broke during construction and can still be seen at the quarry near Aswan (The Unfinished Obelisk).

-She also restored a number smaller cult shrines in Middle Egypt in particular the shrine of Speos Artemidos (at Beni Hasan) dedicated to the lion-goddess Pakhet.
+She also restored a number of smaller cult shrines in Middle Egypt, in particular the shrine of Speos Artemidos (at Beni Hasan) dedicated to the lion-goddess Pakhet.
 Senenmut designed her crowning glory, Djeser-djeseru (her Mortuary Temple at Deir el Bahari).
 The temple precincts are rightly considered to be among the most beautiful ever constructed.

-There is also some evidence that she did lead campaigns in Nubia, the Levant, and Syria.
-Furthermore, there is evidence that Thuthmosis III became the Commander in Chief of Hatshepsut’s army and conducted out a short, victorious campaign in the Levant on her behalf.
+There is some evidence that she led campaigns in Nubia, the Levant, and Syria.
+Furthermore, there is evidence that Thuthmosis III became the Commander in Chief of Hatshepsut’s army and conducted a short, victorious campaign in the Levant on her behalf.
 As the junior co-regent pharaoh this would be entirely consistent with the training he needed to act as sole pharaoh.
 It also makes it less likely that she intended to rob him of his right to rule (rather than delay his accession as sole pharaoh) because placing your enemies in charge of the army is rarely a prudent move.

-copyright J Hill 2010
+Copyright J Hill 2010